zhubonan/EDDPotentials.jl/README.md

 * [ ] Generalise Neutral network interfaces so different NN implementations can be used interchangeably
 * [ ] Benchmark against the Fortran [EDDP](https://www.mtg.msm.cam.ac.uk/Codes/EDDP) package

+## Scaling the feature vectors

+Scaling is performed for neuron networks, for linear fits this is not needed.
+In all cases, the one-body vectors should not be scaled as they are one-hot encoders.

 ## Training workflow

 1. Generate the initial set of random structures and compute DFT singlepoint energies